-To create these glass and metal works was a process.
+Creating these glass and metal works was a process.
 I began with Adobe Illustrator to create cut paths for steel elements.
-I used an industrial-strength laser cutting system to create the cutouts and then worked with the glass blowers at The Ohio State University to blow glass into the first forms.
+I used an industrial-strength laser cutting system to make the cutouts and then worked with the glass blowers at The Ohio State University to blow glass into the first forms.

-The forms were quite satisfying, and very much to my liking, however, in the annealing process, the first experiments, sadly proved that steel and glass have a very different coefficient of expansion and contraction, so they cracked.
+The forms were quite satisfying, and very much to my liking, however, in the annealing process, the first experiments, sadly proved that steel and glass have very different coefficients of expansion and contraction, so they cracked.

-I was still devoted to completing this idea so did a bit more research and am glad I did as I made an important discovery.
+I was still devoted to completing this idea, so I did a bit more research and am glad I did as I made an important discovery.
 Eureka!
-I discovered that copper and glass have the same coefficient of expansion and contraction, which would I hope, allow the works to remain intact and not crack.
+I discovered that copper and glass have the same coefficient of expansion and contraction, which allows the works to remain intact and not crack.

-At Pilchuck, we were able to use tig welding to join the three pieces together.
+At Pilchuck, we used tig welding to join the three pieces together.

-Once the glass was blown into the forms the process of removing the excess glass around the sharp edges was really scary.
-I was really lucky to have Simon Maberly as the glass artist who did the cold-working in removing the glass from the edges.
+Once the glass was blown into the forms, removing the excess glass around the sharp edges was really scary.
+I was lucky to have Simon Maberly as the glass artist who did the cold-working in removing the glass from the edges.

 He did a superb job with the cold working, and to this day, these are some of my favorite glassworks in my collection.

-They have a natural patina that was the result of the annealing process and once they came from annealing, I felt the finish was ideal.
+They have a natural patina that resulted from the annealing process, and once they came from annealing, I felt the finish was ideal.

 Artist and director: